markrobinsonuzh/rbm8a-rnaseq-explorer/README.md

 # Local Setup

+If R is not already installed, find your closest mirror [here](https://cran.r-project.org/mirrors.html) and follow the instructions for installation; if using RStudio, you can download it from [here](https://posit.co/download/rstudio-desktop/))

-First, download the repository, either from the command line with a command like:
+Download the repository, either from the command line with a command like:

 ```
 git clone https://github.com/markrobinsonuzh/rbm8a-rnaseq-explorer.git